 Several "off-site" locations are utilized to provide outreach dermatologic care and enhanced learning opportunities.
 These include but are not limited to:

 - University of Texas Southwestern Medical Center, Dallas, Texas

 - Christus Santa Rosa Medical Center, San Antonio, Texas

 - South Texas Dermatopathology Laboratory, PA , San Antonio, Texas

 - Medical support on Southern Command Humanitarian Missions (Staff, 2nd year or 3rd year residents as missions become available)

 - Monthly Southern Regional Medical Command assistance mission to Fort Polk, LA (Staff and Chief Resident)

-The inpatient component is relatively small and thus managed by one resident at a time in conjunction with the staff attending and chief resident.
+The inpatient component is relatively small with the exception of UTSW rotation during the second year of residency and thus managed by one resident at a time in conjunction with the staff attending and chief resident.
 The hospitalized patients are those who are too sick to be diagnosed and cared for at home, or those whose therapy is too complicated to be effectively completed within an outpatient setting.
 Through daily contact with patients and personally overseeing the therapy, the resident develops greater skill in managing the more complex and serious diagnostic dilemmas and in dealing with the nuances of dermatologic therapy.
 The experience of the ward physician is passed to the rest of the physicians during weekly patient management conferences.